MicrosoftDocs/fabric-docs/docs/data-engineering/author-sjd-with-vscode.md

 If the SJD is created with PySpark(Python), you can download the .py script of the main definition file and the referenced file and debug the source script in the VS Code.

-By clicking the “Debug” button, user can trigger the download of the source code.
+You can click the "Debug" button trigger the download of the source code.
 Once the download is finished, the folder of the source code will be automatically open.

 :::image type="content" source="media\vscode\download-sjd-source.png" alt-text="Screenshot showing download source button.":::